radicle-dev/radicle-alpha/README.md

 ## Issues

-We are currently using `Radicle` itself to manage issues, and have therefore disabled issues on Github.
+We are currently using `Radicle` itself to manage issues (but you can still submit issues on Github).
 You can create and see issues with `rad issues list` in the project repo.
 To checkout the project, run:

 ```